Mike812/kaggle/README.md

 # Kaggle
-Personal Kaggle competitions and exercises
+Personal Kaggle projects and master thesis in the field of Machine Learning

 - Alternate dimension transport: Train a classification model that predicts if passengers will be transported to another dimension or not
   - see https://www.kaggle.com/datasets/sayansh001/alternate-dimension-transport
   - see https://www.kaggle.com/code/vaasubisht/eda-statisticaltests-gradient-boosting-shap
   - see https://www.kaggle.com/learn/intermediate-machine-learning
-- Master thesis
+- Master thesis (german)
+  - Programming of a machine learning pipeline with ANNs to improve the performance of the car diagnostics system.
+  - Multi Label Classification